Our advocates are well versed in offering intellectual property advice to graduate students. If you have any concerns, speak to the MGA!

 - IP belonging to Monash was used by you to create the IP; or

 - when the IP belongs to a third party, such as an industry partner or sponsor.

 The trigger which requires a student to assign their IP is ‘collaborative activity’, which is very broad but does not include supervision per-se, or access to generic resources.
-You can view Monash University’s statute and regulations on intellectual property online.
+You can view Monash University’s policy and procedures on intellectual property online.

 What about authorship?